-Hillary Needle, President of Hillary Needle Events Inc., has more than 20 years of senior management expertise in event planning.
+Hillary Needle, President of Hillary Needle Events Inc., has more than 25 years of senior management expertise in event planning.
 Her experience includes serving as the Director of Development for the American Heart Association and then as an Executive Vice President for eight years at a prominent event planning corporation active in fundraising event management for not-for-profit organizations.

-Hillary created Hillary Needle Events Inc. in 2009 to bring her creativity, passion and dedication directly to her clients.

-Clients value her unique ability to create exciting opportunities to generate revenue and gain recognition for their events.
+Hillary created Hillary Needle Events Inc. in 2009 to bring her creativity, passion and dedication directly to her clients who value her unique ability to create exciting opportunities to generate revenue and gain recognition for their events.
 She brings organizational skills and staffing knowledge for a broad spectrum of special events that include large galas, golf outings, networking receptions, food tastings, fashion shows, art auctions and educational symposiums.
 Hillary is successful in developing and implementing strategies that help organizations brand and grow existing events in addition to building an event from concept to celebration.

 Relationship building between corporations and not-for profit organizations is an important factor in the overall success of events.
 Hillary’s experience in networking and developing good matches ensures business community involvement to support the events.
 In fact, she considers it one of the most satisfying parts of the assignment.

-In 2013 and 2015, Hillary was named one of the “Top 50 Most Influential Women in Business” by Long Island Business News.
+Most recently, Long Island Business News featured Hillary in the inaugural “Power List: Long Island’s Most Powerful Women 2022”.
+In 2013 and 2015, Hillary was named one of the “Top 50 Most Influential Women in Business” by Long Island Business News and in 2019 she was inducted into the Hall of Fame.
 This prestigious award recognizes the significant contributions of women professionals to the region’s economy and to the communities in which we do business.
-In 2015, Hillary was also selected as a “Long Island Power Woman in Business” by the Queens Courier Newspaper and Schneps Communications.
+LIBN also featured Hillary in the 2017 & 2018 Who’s Who in Women in Professional Services issues.
+In 2015, Hillary was selected as a “Long Island Power Woman in Business” by the Queens Courier Newspaper and Schneps Communications.

-Most recently, Hillary participated an alumni panel career snapshot event presented by the Hofstra University’s Lawrence Herbert School of Communications titled “The Power of Possibility,” where she and a distinguished group of communications alumni offered advice and reflected on their career paths, trials and successes.
+Hillary participated an alumni panel career snapshot event presented by the Hofstra University’s Lawrence Herbert School of Communications titled “The Power of Possibility,” where she and a distinguished group of communications alumni offered advice and reflected on their career paths, trials and successes.
+She has been featured for her experience with virtual events and fundraising in Long Island Business News and in LIBN|NOW, LIBN’s weekly livestream webinar series.
 Hillary served as a luncheon panelist for the Mom-mentum Annual Women’s Leadership Conference.
 She also enjoyed her role as moderator for the Hauppauge Industrial Association’s Executive Breakfast entitled “Women of Influence.”
-Hillary was asked to co-present a workshop for her peers: “Cultivation Before and After the Event” for the Association of Fundraising Professionals, Long Island Chapter’s Annual Philanthropy Day Conference.
-She also served as a presenter and panelist for the Jewish Community Relations Council – LI Leadership Program comprised of representatives from nonprofits and foundations located across Long Island.
+She has twice presented at the Association of Fundraising Professionals, Long Island Chapter’s Annual Philanthropy Day Conference.
+Hillary also served as a presenter and panelist for the Jewish Community Relations Council – LI Leadership Program comprised of representatives from nonprofits and foundations located across Long Island.